 Challenges for the life sciences industry will have many consequences for logistics within the sector.
 Shifting disease patterns and innovative products will have an impact on what and how we store and transport.
 Regulation, competition and cost pressure will have a direct affect logistics procedures.
 Market changes and decentralized supply chains will require new and modified transportation routes.

-In future posts I’ll continue to discuss the changing pharma supply chain, but if you can’t wait I suggest you download the new whitepaper, The Top Ten Trends Transforming the Pharmaceutical Supply Chain.
+In future posts I’ll continue to discuss the changing pharma supply chain, but in the meantime, I recommend the report: Intelligent Control Towers for Pharmaceutical and Medical Device Supply Chains.

 - Map of U.S. Trucking Spills in 2016 - January 13, 2017